aphid/OSint/README.md

 hearing-things is built primarily using SlimerJS, a (mostly) headless Gecko-based browser similar to PhantomJS.

 At present, this only (and partially so) works on the Senate Intelligence Committee.
 Data format is still in flux.
+Current video scraping methodologies work for AdobeHDS and RealMedia, covering all Senate hearings encountered thusfar back to the 110th Congress.

 #### (FAQ) Frequently Anticipated Questions